ep2p/kademlia-netty-standalone-test/README.md

 shell:>
 ```

-Now, server your first node by entering the shell command `serve` and pass id, host and port of the current machine:
+Now, serve (start) your first node by entering the shell command `serve` and pass id, host and port of the current machine:

 ```
 shell:> serve --id 1 --host 127.0.0.1 --port 8001